bridgecrewio/aws-modernization-workshop-bridgecrew/content/cloudformation/20_module_two/2006_automating_iac_github_actions.md

 ![Save Github action workflow](./images/github_action_8.png "Save Github action workflow")

-The GitHub Action will immediatley start running the Bridgecrew CLI against the latest commit in your GFNGoat Repository.
+The GitHub Action will immediatley start running the Checkov CLI against the latest commit in your GFNGoat Repository.

 You can see this by selecting the **Actions** page within your CFNGoat forked repository in GitHub.